 How can the heart be purified?

-The Danish theologian-philosopher Soren Kierkegaard writes with powerful idealism in his book Purity of Heart Is to Will One Thing.
+Danish theologian-philosopher Soren Kierkegaard writes with powerful idealism in his book Purity of Heart Is to Will One Thing.
 The title connects the condition of the heart to the will.
 What we want determines our attitude, and this, in turn, describes the condition of our hearts.

+In most biblical usages, heart refers to all that is inside a person — specifically, human passion.
 Passion often seeks its own direction and path, and concerns itself with the moment.
 It has a big appetite, limited discretion, and little memory.
 Passion is clever in serving a deluded master, gradually seeking greater things until its master serves it like a blind and ignorant slave.
 Millions refuse to control their passions and are now enslaved by self-destructive lifestyles and habits they are helpless to escape.
 With help from God, only mental sturdiness can correct and protect us from abuses caused by undisciplined passion.

 Whether or not any of us remains physically and spiritually fit depends on our mental toughness.
 Paul underscores this in his call to present our bodies a living sacrifice that is holy and pleasing to God.
-To do so we must be transformed to a new kind of thinking that enables us to test and prove God’s will (Romans 12:1, 2).
+To do so, we must be transformed to a new kind of thinking that enables us to test and prove God’s will (Romans 12:1, 2).

-Since, then, you have been raised with Christ, set your hearts on things above, where Christ is seated at the right hand of God.
+Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
 Set your minds on things above, not on earthly things.